 Need proof?
 Through the improved coaching and call scoring capabilities enabled by Revinate’s Reservation Sales solution, The Broadmoor reservation team increased outbound revenue by 98%.

 On follow-ups, you can increase personalized interactions (which guests love) — and eliminate callers repeating themselves (which guests hate) — with a solution that standardizes the way agents take notes during calls.
-You can ensure crucial contact info, timelines, and reason for the visit get recorded on that first call.
-You can also ensure agents record details that come up in conversation.
+You can ensure crucial contact information, timelines, and reasons for trips get recorded on that first call.
+You can also ensure agents record details that come up in conversations.
 This helps the next agent give tailored recommendations and further establish rapport during any follow-ups.

 4. Adopt the right tech

-And using a solution that integrates with your PMS and/or CRM puts rich guest data at agents’ fingertips.
+And using a solution that integrates with your PMS, CRM, and/or CDP puts rich guest data at agents’ fingertips.
 This means they can comfortably welcome a returning guest and easily see what their preferences are.
 With the right technology, your agents will be happier, your customers will be happier, and you’ll successfully drive more bookings — boosting your bottom line.